 Bradshaw et al. (2007) surveyed over 15,000 students and 1,500 school staff members to measure student and staff perceptions of bullying.
 The sample population consisted of students and staff participants in grades four through twelve.
 The researchers defined bullying as teasing, hitting, threatening, name calling, ignoring, and purposefully leaving someone out.
-Through their study they found that 49% of children in the study reported being bullied, and 30% of the students reported bullying other children.
+Through They found that 49% of children reported being bullied, and 30% of the students reported bullying other children.
 Staff perceived that 15% or less of the student population experienced being bullied.
 Findings also indicated that 70.6% of students witness bullying throughout the school day.
 Overall, the data showed that bullying peaked during MS, and 33% of MS and 25% HS students felt that school staff did nothing when bullying was reported.
 A major contradiction found in this study compared to recent research was that 60% of MS and HS students perceived bullies as popular.

-Cho et al. (2009) sampled 275 students which included general education students and students with behavioral disorders (BD).
-However, the sample of students with BD out of the total sample population was only 27 students.
-They found that 67% of students with disabilities are bullied, versus only 25% of general education students.
+Cho et al. (2009) sampled 275 students which included general education students and 27 students with behavioral disorders (BD). why not state # in opening sentence?
+They found that 67% of the 27 ?students with disabilities are bullied, versus only 25% of general education students.
 The researchers noted that 59% of students with BD participated in bullying or were a victim of bullying.
 The survey also indicated that 60% of general education students believed students with BD were bullies, which is consistent with current research.
-Researchers were unable to prove that students with BD were at an increased risk to bully due to disability or behavior patterns.
+Researchers were unable to prove that students with BD were at an increased risk to bully or be bullied? due to disability or behavior patterns.

 Smith et al. (2010) examined teacher perceptions of teasing in schools.
-The researchers felt that teasing is an antisocial behavior that is similar to bullying.
+The researchers felt that teasing was?
+Verb tense shifts? an antisocial behavior that is similar to bullying.
 The qualitative study included 30 teachers in grades four through eight.
 Many of the teachers expressed that it was difficult to distinguish between teasing and bullying.
-When the teachers witnessed teasing they used the six following criteria, (a) perceived harm, (b) intended harm, (c) horseplay, (d) relationship status, (e) reciprocity, and (f) repetition to determine if the teasing was actually bullying.
-Teachers reported that their intervention depended on differentiating between teasing and bullying.
-These interventions included verbal reprimand, conversation, and diffusing the situation.
+When the teachers witnessed teasing, they used the six following criteria: (a) perceived harm, (b) intended harm, (c) horseplay, (d) relationship status, (e) reciprocity, and (f) repetition to determine if the teasing was actually bullying.
+Teachers reported that their intervention depended on differentiating distinguishing? between teasing and bullying.
+Interventions included verbal reprimand, conversation, and diffusing the situation.
 Overall, the teachers in the study viewed teasing and bullying as two different behaviors.
-As long as the teasing was playful and there was an equal balance of power between the two parties the teachers felt the interaction was a positive prosocial behavior.
-More important, they viewed bullying as an antisocial behavior that should be closely monitored.
+As long as the teasing was playful and there was an equal balance of power between the two parties, the teachers felt the interaction was a positive prosocial behavior.
+More important, they viewed bullying as an antisocial behavior that should be closely monitored and consequated?!?.

 Even though these three research studies examined different populations and different perceptions of bullying, each of their findings was similar in nature.
-Smith et al. (2010) examined the perception teachers had about teasing and if this is a form of bullying.
+Smith et al. (2010) examined the perception teachers had about teasing and if this iswas? a form of bullying.
 A majority of the teachers view teasing as a prosocial behavior, unless there is a shift in power between the two individuals.
 The teachers also admitted that they were less likely to intervene in teasing behavior if they viewed the activity as children engaging in positive social behavior.
 This may be why Bradshaw et al. (2007) is able to report that over 50% of MS and HS students witnessed teachers observing bullying behaviors and did nothing to stop the action.
-The reason teachers may be not intervene could be because the same study reported that 70% of the teachers believed that less than 15% of students are bullied.
-Or perhaps teachers feel that some sort of prosocial behavior is being exchanged between students.
+The reason teachers may ? not intervene could be because the same study reported that 70% of the teachers believed that less than 15% of students are bullied.
+Or perhaps teachers feelfelt? that some sort of prosocial behavior is being exchanged between students.